CoconutPITNB/udacity-cv/README.md

 # udacity-cv
-Problem set 0 from Udacity's course "Introduction to Computer Vision"
+Problem sets from Udacity's course "Introduction to Computer Vision"